chicarrida/Ants2Scala/README.md

 # Ants2Scala
-The Ant project in Scala
+The ants2scala.Ant project in Scala